<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=412613405606678&amp;ev=PageView&amp;noscript=1">

 teacher-reading-to-class.png

-I have learned through my experiences that those who are looking for work need to understand their strengths and limitations, and to make their career choices accordingly.
-For people with Autism Spectrum Disorder, this can be difficult, as our disability may cause our strengths and weaknesses to be different from those that neurotypical people may have.
-However, it is important for teachers and parents to recognize that people with ASD have as many talents and gifts as anyone else has, and that it is important to help these individuals find their vocational niches while still keeping their unique needs in mind.
-This can happen in a variety of ways, and I would like to take some time to discuss my ideas about how people with ASD can be supported in this manner:
+I have learned through my experiences that those who are looking for work need to understand their strengths and limitations and make their career choices accordingly.
+For autistic people, this can be difficult, as our disability may cause our strengths and weaknesses to be different from those that neurotypical people may have.
+However, teachers and parents need to recognize that autistic people have as many talents and gifts as anyone else has, and that it is important to help these individuals find their vocational niches while still keeping their unique needs in mind.
+This can happen in a variety of ways, and I would like to take some time to discuss my ideas about how autistic people can be supported in this manner.

-• Do not discourage someone with ASD from choosing a particular career path due to the expectations of others.
-For example, an individual with ASD may find the structured routine and consistent expectations of a restaurant job to be comforting and enjoyable, even though many people do not consider these jobs to be permanent career choices.
+• Do not discourage autistic individuals from choosing a particular career path due to the expectations of others.
+For example, an autistic individual may find the structured routine and consistent expectations of a restaurant job to be comforting and enjoyable, even though many people do not consider these jobs to be permanent career choices.

-• Help individuals with ASD determine the types of work environments that they will feel most comfortable in.
-People with ASD are most successful when they do not feel a significant amount of anxiety, whether this is the result of social expectations or work requirements.
+• Help autistic individuals determine the types of work environments that they will feel most comfortable in.
+Autistic people are most successful when they do not feel a significant amount of anxiety, whether this is the result of social expectations or work requirements.

 In conclusion, the world of work can be intimidating for anyone who is transitioning into adulthood.
-However, with the appropriate supports and the help of family and friends, success at work is possible for individuals who have Autism Spectrum Disorder.
-Therefore, employers would be wise to hire people who have this diagnosis, as they have a variety of skills and talents that more than make up for any shortcomings that we may have.
+However, with the appropriate support and the help of family and friends, success at work is possible for autistic individuals.
+Therefore, employers would be wise to hire people who have this diagnosis, as they have a variety of skills and talents that more than compensate for any shortcomings that we may have.

 Top 10 Job Interview Tips for People with Autism